 Termites enter our homes through cracks and openings around pipes and wires.
 They usually have already formed colonies within your perimeter and crawl across your yards to get to your house.

 Termite Warning Signs

-Be always on the lookout for these termites to avoid damages to your home.
+Always be on the lookout for termites to avoid damages to your home.
 Signs to look out for are: